Thrash metal: Continued popularity (1990–1991)

+Two of the "Big Four" of thrash metal, Megadeth and Slayer (both pictured above), released the most successful albums of their careers up to this point (Rust in Peace and Seasons in the Abyss, respectively), while Cowboys from Hell by Pantera (bottom left) and Arise by Sepultura (bottom right) are credited for ushering in the styles of groove metal and deathrash, respectively.

-A number of more typical but technically sophisticated albums were released in 1990, including Megadeth's Rust in Peace, Anthrax's Persistence of Time, Slayer's Seasons in the Abyss, Suicidal Tendencies' Lights...Camera...Revolution!, Testament's Souls of Black, Kreator's Coma of Souls, Destruction's Cracked Brain, Forbidden's Twisted into Form, Exodus' Impact Is Imminent, Death Angel's Act III, Annihilator's Never, Neverland, Sacred Reich's The American Way, Prong's Beg to Differ, Pantera's Cowboys from Hell and Exhorder's Slaughter in the Vatican; the latter three are often credited for being an integral part of the then-developing groove metal genre.
+A number of more typical but technically sophisticated albums were released in 1990, including Megadeth's Rust in Peace, Anthrax's Persistence of Time, Slayer's Seasons in the Abyss, Suicidal Tendencies' Lights...Camera...Revolution!, Testament's Souls of Black, Kreator's Coma of Souls, Destruction's Cracked Brain, Forbidden's Twisted into Form, Exodus' Impact Is Imminent, Death Angel's Act III, Sodom's Better Off Dead, Sanctuary's Into the Mirror Black, Annihilator's Never, Neverland, Sacred Reich's The American Way and Xentrix's For Whose Advantage?.
+At the same time, some albums from this wave, though somewhat distinct in style, have also been credited with helping define the then-developing groove metal genre, most notably Prong's Beg to Differ, Pantera's Cowboys from Hell and Exhorder's Slaughter in the Vatican.
 All of those albums were commercial high points for the aforementioned artists.
 During this period, Megadeth and Slayer co-headlined one of the most successful tours in thrash metal history called the Clash of the Titans; the first leg in Europe included support from Testament and Suicidal Tendencies, while the second leg in North America had Anthrax and then-emerging Seattle band Alice in Chains, who were the supporting act.

-Several albums, some of which had come to be known as technical thrash metal, were released in 1991, including Overkill's Horrorscope, Heathen's Victims of Deception, Dark Angel's Time Does Not Heal, Sepultura's Arise, Coroner's Mental Vortex, Prong's Prove You Wrong, Forced Entry's As Above, So Below and Wrathchild America's 3-D.